 Driving under the influence of alcohol and drugs are two separate and distinct charges.
 The most common charge for impaired driving when drugs are related is vehicle code section 23152(e).
 This charge is specific to driving a motor vehicle under the influence of any drug.
-Unlike drunk driving the charges can be either alcohol or drug related.
-Drug cases are different in a lot of ways because it is based on more subjective signs of intoxication unlike an alcohol DUI where there is a BAC reading.
+Unlike charges for driving offenses with alcohol, i.e., drunk driving, the charges can be either alcohol or drug-related.
+Drug cases are different in a lot of ways because it is based on more subjective signs of intoxication, unlike an alcohol DUI where there is a BAC reading.
 In these cases, the prosecution will attempt to obtain what is known as a bio toxicology report to prove that your levels of impairment were higher than average at the time of driving.

 Every forensic toxicologist will have an opinion regarding the results of the chemical test.
 Obviously, in drug DUI cases the only test that is applicable is blood.
 The phlebotomist will extract your blood and send the sample to a lab to analyze the sample using gas chromatography.
 Any experienced DUI attorney understands the fundamentals behind the science of a chemical test but cannot testify for you.
 That is why it is important your DUI attorney has a forensic toxicologist on staff throughout the course of the case.

-Typically the numbers on a bio-toxicology report suggests that the amount of the controlled substance in your blood is weighed in nano-grams per milliliter.
-Any expert that understands the meaning of these numbers will tell you that the average number of impairment of any controlled substance is around 500 nano-grams per milliter or more in the blood.
+Typically the numbers on a bio-toxicology report suggest that the amount of the controlled substance in your blood is weighed in nano-grams per milliliter.
+Any expert that understands the meaning of these numbers will tell you that the average number of impairment of any controlled substance is around 500 nanograms per milliliter or more in the blood.
 The prosecution will want you to believe that impairment occurs at a significantly lower number.
 This is all subjective and only an expert can make the final decision about impairment based on the totality of circumstances surrounding the DUI investigation.

 Tolerance is one area that gets the prosecution nervous.
 Many times tolerance alone can leave a jury with reasonable doubt.
 The prosecution does not like uncertainty in their case because that leaves people questioning their case.
 The prosecution has to prove the case against you beyond a reasonable doubt.
 This is the highest standard in our criminal justice system.
 If there is anything that can put holes in their case in chief then a jury will have to find you not guilty.
 Nobody can test for tolerance and there is no way for anyone to know your levels of tolerance unless someone is with you every single day of your life and can testify to that.